 Create another way to make money

-Aside that starting one is a great way to pay down debt and save more money–a side-hustle is a great distraction.
+Aside from that, starting one is a great way to pay down debt and save more money–a side hustle is a great distraction.

-Like how you can be mad and happy at the same time, you can’t be busy and spending at the same time.
-At the very least you’ll be less likely to spend money on things you don’t need.
+Like how you can be mad and happy simultaneously, you can’t be busy and spending at the same time.
+At the very least, you’ll be less likely to spend money on things you don’t need.

-After starting a side-hustle you may find that you don’t have extra time to watch TV.
+After starting a side hustle, you may not have extra time to watch TV.
 Services like Netflix would only distract you from the goals you’re looking to reach.

-Choose best side-hustle that works for you.
-Figure out what skills you have and what people are willing to pay for.
+Choose the best side hustle that works for you.
+Figure out your skills and what people are willing to pay for.
 Then get to work.

 Save more money than you’d thought possible